 - Track 3-10Computed Tomography

-Digital imaging offers many advantages over conventional film based imaging, the most compelling of which is the ability to store, retrieve, distribute and review images at any time and in any location which is appropriately networked.
-This means that the referring physician, the patient and the radiologist can all be in different locations, both to one another and to the stored image, but still communicate effectively.
-They do not even need to communicate at the same time.
+Digital imaging bids many benefits over conventional film-based imaging, the most convincing of which is the ability to store, repossess, allocate and review images at any time and in any location, which is aptly networked.
+This means that the mentioning physician, the patient and the radiologist can all be in different sites, both to one another and to the stored image, but still communicate efficiently.
+Digital image analysis include Computer aided diagnoses, 3D imaging, Biomarker analysis.

 - Track 4-1Digital image analysis in drug discovery